wifi

 - Wi-Fi is disabled.
 This state is persistent between reboots.client

-- Wi-Fi is in access point state, i.e. it itself becomes a Wi-Fi network that others can connect to.
-This state is persistent between reboots and will be switched to DISABLED state.
+- Wi-Fi is in access point state, i.e., it itself becomes a Wi-Fi network that others can connect to.
+This state persists between reboots and will be switched to the DISABLED state.

 You can use enableClient()